rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

  * Corresponds to "a set of Events" in the concept state.
  */
 interface EventDoc {
   _id: Event;          // MongoDB's primary key for the event
   name: string;
   eventID: number;     // An internal, incrementing numerical ID for this concept
   scheduleID: number;  // Foreign key linking to the parent ScheduleDoc's internal scheduleID
   startTime: Date;     // The start date and time of the event
   endTime: Date;       // The end date and time of the event
-  repeat: RepeatConfig; // The repetition configuration for the event }
+  repeatSchedule: RepeatScheduleConfig; // The repetition configuration for the event }

 /**